-Dottie West country hits span multiple decades and include numerous fantastic examples of her as male stars' duet partner and as a chart-topping solo star.
+The country hits of the late Dottie West spanned multiple decades and include numerous fantastic examples of her as male stars' duet partner and as a chart-topping solo act.

 Born Dorothy Marie Marsh in McMinnville, Tennessee, the future Dottie West made it to Nashville in the early '60s.
 Fresh off a television gig in Cleveland, Ohio and some recordings for Starday Records, her earliest success in town came as a songwriting partner with then-husband Bill West.
 Together, they struggled alongside Willie Nelson, Roger Miller and other young songwriters hoping to hit the big time.

 West's biggest break came through her friendship to fellow country singer Patsy Cline.
-Although Jim Reeves first lured West to Nashville, it's Cline who taught her how to put herself out there as a bold and talented woman who would ultimately become a Grand Ole Opry member.
-Reeves also helped her secure a record deal with RCA Victor where she got to work with producer Chet Atkins.
+Although Jim Reeves first lured West to Nashville, it's Cline who taught her how to put herself out there as a bold and talented woman who would ultimately become a Grand Ole Opry member and perennial hit-maker.
+Reeves also helped West secure a record deal with RCA Victor where she got to work with producer Chet Atkins.

 Those before-mentioned duets followed, with Reeves, Don Gibson and John Schneider among the various men elevated over the years by the chance to sing with such a dynamic vocal partner.
-And let's not forget about "What Are We Doin' In Love," "Are You Happy Baby," and "All I Ever Need Is You" with Kenny Rogers.
+And let's not forget about "What Are We Doin' In Love," "Til I Can Make It On My Own," "Anyone Who Isn't Me Tonight," "Are You Happy Baby" and "All I Ever Need Is You" with Kenny Rogers.

 Check out these 10 songs from throughout West's career, and you'll surely agree that her spot in the Country Music Hall of Fame is well deserved.